 |Connect with Larry:|

 In 1993, Larry Yellen joined FOX 32 as investigative reporter and legal analyst.
-In 2010 he added weekend anchor to his resume.

 I'm a local boy--a graduate of Waukegan Township High School, who went on to attend the University of Michigan and study Journalism.
 At Michigan, I was the recipient of a Chick Evans Scholarship from the Western Golf Association; it's a great program, based in the Chicago area, which puts golf caddies through college.
 Then I went on to Northwestern University Law School, and then to my first job in Journalism, as a newspaper reporter for the Muskegon (Mi.)
 Chronicle.
 Muskegon's about four hours from Chicago; one of my fondest memories there is cross-country skiing to work in heavy snow--it was sometimes the only way to get the newspaper out.